x123/kdy-iss/docs/sail-handling.md

    take the line from the port side, not the starboard side that goes into the hole!
 Take out the head and the clews of the sail onto the deck ("preloading the spinnaker").
-3. (Tailor, Bowman) Hoist the pole until it's horizontal.
-The tailor pulls the line in the cockpit (no winch needed!), the bowman clicks it in the mast (racing: Set a mark on the uphaul for how far you need to pull it).
+3. (Tailer, Bowman) Hoist the pole until it's horizontal.
+The tailer pulls the line in the cockpit (no winch needed!), the bowman clicks it in the mast (racing: Set a mark on the uphaul for how far you need to pull it).
    The port jib sheet has to run free if the pole is hoisted under the jib sheet.
 4. (Trimmer) opens the barber hauler on the starboard side.
-5. (Everybody) Hoisting the spinnaker: Skipper holds a downwind course, bowman is at the mast to pull the halyard, tailor pulls the halyard at the pit.
+5. (Everybody) Hoisting the spinnaker: Skipper holds a downwind course, bowman is at the mast to pull the halyard, tailer pulls the halyard at the pit.
 It is not put on a winch, but pumped to get it to the top.
    Once the spinnaker is up, bowman announces "top".
    The trimmer gets the sheet, mainsail gets the guy.
 Both pull these lines